 At times, we’re all adversely affected by scary and unpleasant thoughts.

 From self-loathing to humiliation from a recent event to a distressing story on the evening news, these disturbing, scary images continue despite our best efforts to block them from our minds.

-It’s not just the elements in your thoughts that leave you feeling miserable, but the fact that you can’t inhibit them makes you feel like a captive of your punishing mind.
+It’s not just the elements in our thoughts that leave us feeling miserable, but the fact that we can’t inhibit them makes us feel like a captive of our punishing mind.

 The Science of Blocking Out Scary Thoughts